What Is a Stakeholder?

 Don’t confuse the role of stakeholders with that of shareholders.
 They are two distinct roles, although with some similarities.

-Stakeholders refer to the people who are invested in a project.
-Stakeholders can be the owners or the shareholders of a company.
+They are the people who are invested in a project.
+They can be the owners or the shareholders of a company.
 However, you can also call employees, vendors, customers, suppliers, and others as stakeholders.

 Someone who has invested in a company is called a Shareholder.
 The shareholder is a stakeholder when they become a part of the projects that the company initiates.